-43 Financial derivatives held by the unit trust should be stated at fair value at the reporting date.
+Financial derivatives held by the unit trust should be stated at fair value at the reporting date.
+In the notes to financial statements, the aggregate nominal value of positions held on financial derivatives should be shown in the description of the item, together with the fair value.

-Statement of Movements in Unitholders' Funds
+Statement of Movements of Unitholders' Funds

 - The unit trust shall classify the units, or its component parts, on initial recognition as equity.
-The net assets attributable to unitholders comprise the residual interest in the assets of the unit trust after deducting its liabilities. - The financial statements should contain a Statement of Movements in Unitholders' Funds.
-The Statement of Movements in Unitholders' Funds should summarise the movements in the total value of the trust/fund. - This Statement reconciles the changes in net assets during the period in summary form.
-It draws on the Statement of Total Return for the net increase/decrease in assets attributable to the investment activities, shows the extent to which the trust/fund has grown or contracted as a result of the creation or cancellation of units as well as any reduction in trust/fund size due to distributions to unitholders during the period.
+The net assets attributable to unitholders comprise the residual interest in the assets of the unit trust after deducting its liabilities. - The financial statements should contain a Statement of Movements of Unitholders' Funds.
+The Statement of Movements of Unitholders' Funds should summarise the movements in the total value of the unit trust. - This Statement reconciles the changes in net assets during the period in summary form.
+It draws on the Statement of Total Return for the net increase/decrease in assets attributable to the investment activities, shows the extent to which the unit trust has grown or contracted as a result of the creation or cancellation of units as well as any reduction in fund size due to distributions to unitholders during the period.